 Here we explain our constantly developing understanding of the core terms and values that shape and accompany our artistic-cultural and socio-cultural work and way of thinking.

 Queer * feminist

-Although this term explicitly includes queer people, it goes beyond denoting minorities in the area of gender identity and sexual orientation.
-Feminism, which focuses on equality between men and women, excludes gender identities far from binary normativity and trans people and ignores the serious problems of patriarchy, which include racism, classism and a culture of violence.
+Although this term explicitly includes queer people, it goes beyond designating minorities in the area of gender identity and sexual orientation.
+Feminism, which focuses on equality between men and women, excludes gender identities far from binary normativity, excludes trans people and ignores the serious problems of patriarchy, which also include racism, classism and a culture of violence.

-This term provides a framework that takes into account the systemic character in which oppressive policies influence the lives of formerly colonised and racialised people(s).
-It calls for an examination of the oppressive narratives that are rooted in colonial practices and places the voices and narratives of these oppressed people(s) in the foreground in this reappraisal.
+This notion forms a framework that takes into account the systemic character in which oppressive politics affect the lives of formerly colonized and racialized people.
+Calling for an examination of the oppressive narratives rooted in colonial practices, it brings the voices and narratives of these oppressed peoples to the fore in this reappraisal.

 A migrant perspective in Germany recognises and celebrates the skills, capacities and self-confidence of members of migrant communities, including asylum seekers and people with a refugee background.
 We work to raise the voices of migrants and to guarantee and promote their representation in artistic, cultural and public life.

 Get to know our team.
 We look forward to your message (email@example.com)!

 Thuong Dang (she/her)

 Tina Groneberg (maternity leave, she/her)

 Head of Communication